NBISweden/workshop-reproducible-research/pages/jupyter/jupyter-4-plotting.md

 # Use the sine function to generate y-values
 y = np.sin(x)
 # Plot the data
-line, = plt.plot(x, y, color='red', linestyle="-")
+line, = plt.plot(x, y, colour='red', linestyle="-")
 ```

-By default plots are rendered in the notebook as rasterized images which can
+By default plots are rendered in the notebook as rasterised images which can
 make the quality poor.
 To render in scalable vector graphics format use the
 `set_matplotlib_formats` from the matplotlib_inline package: